Cosette3737/SQLAlchemy/README.md

 # SQLALCHEMY #
+>Get ready to go on an awesome trip to Hawaii!
+With the help of this custom API, you can pick the perfect time of year to have your dream vacation!
 ## Climate Analysis ##
 The First component of the Sqlalchemy project uses Python and Sqlalchemy queries to explore and analyze the climate database of Hawaii.